RICS Schedule of Condition Survey

 Professional Surveyors specialising in Schedule of Condition surveys producing comprehensive Schedules of Condition for Tenants and Landlords.
 Get a quick online quote or call 01244 952 289.

-WHAT IS A SCHEDULE OF CONDITION AND WHY IS IT SO IMPORTANT?
+WHY IS A SCHEDULE OF CONDITION SO IMPORTANT?

 A Schedule of Condition is a photographic record and written statement that records the condition of a property at a particular date.
 If a tenant enters into a new lease without having a Schedule of Condition, it could expose them to a potential financial liability costing them tens of thousands of pounds at the end of the lease term.